Why Children’s Social Care?

 What you can expect

-Full induction – structured approach with supported orientation, shadowing opportunities, classroom based training and mentoring.
+Full induction and regular training – structured approach with supported orientation, shadowing opportunities, classroom based training and mentoring.

 Manageable and diverse caseloads – we will work with you to ensure there is a balanced approach to managing your caseload so that it is not about numbers